 If you must leave the vehicle, write down your name, address, phone number, and destination.
 Leave the piece of paper inside the front windshield for someone to see.

-Many experts agree that adding a set of winter tires has to be one of the best traction improvement you can make to a car in the winter.
+Many experts agree that adding a set of winter tires has to be one of the best traction improvements you can make to a car in the winter.
 You can just decide to go all out and buy four tires complete with rims.
 This will make it easier transitioning from your normal tires to your snow tires.

 If you can’t afford all four tires, a good start is acquiring two for the wheels that are driven by the engine.
 This will give them the added traction advantage you need to stay on the snow.